amethyst/amethyst/book/src/concepts/system.md

 ### Adding or removing components

-You can also insert or removes components from a specific entity.
+You can also insert or remove components from a specific entity.
 To do that, you need to get a mutable storage of the component you want to modify, and simply do:

 ```rust,ignore